navigate Logo

 navigate

-• Plugin architecture for extensibility.
+• Extensible plugin architecture for developers

 This project is under active development.
 See our GitHub repository for updates.